zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 Autonomous systems and AI systems have been also considered in the healthcare industry.

-This includes the uses of robots to help with identification, medical diagnosis, treatment, or surgery.
+This includes the use of robots to help with identification, medical diagnosis, treatment, or surgery.

-It also includes the uses of robots to help keep elderly, disabled, young children, or patients company and to surpervise them.
+It also includes the use of robots to help keep elderly, disabled, young children, or patients company and to supervise them.

 While there are many benefits such as being able to take care and monitor health of whoever they are responsible for and can provide them with company, there are several ethical concerns: